 - 6 whole jalapenos

-- 8 oz cream cheese
+- 8 ounces cream cheese

-- 8 oz medium cheddar cheese
+- 8 ounces medium cheddar cheese

 - 12 slices bacon

+- Make the cheese filling.
 In a bowl, combine the cream cheese and cheddar cheese.
 Set aside.

+- Prep the jalapenos.
 Prepare the jalapenos by slicing the jalapenos in half.
 If you don't mind having a little of the stem left, you can scrape the seeds and ribs out with a spoon at this point.
 If you prefer being able to eat the whole popper with no stem, cut the tops off of the popper before using the spoon to scrape out the jalapeno.

+- Fill.
 Spread about 1 Tablespoon of the cream cheese and cheddar filling into each jalapeno half.

+- Grill.
 Place the poppers on the indirect heat side of your grill and allow them to cook with the lid closed for 20-25 minutes.
-Once the poppers are cooked through and most of the fat rendered from the bacon, move them over to the direct heat side of your grill for 2-3 minutes to crisp the bacon to your liking.
+Once the poppers are cooked through and most of the fat is rendered from the bacon, move them over to the direct heat side of your grill for 2-3 minutes to crisp the bacon to your liking.

+- Enjoy.
 Remove from the grill and serve hot.